B.C.'s Provincial Sales Tax (PST) generally applies to a vehicle that is acquired in B.C. or imported into B.C. after March 31, 2013.

 For tax purposes, a passenger vehicle is defined as a motor vehicle designed primarily as a means of transport for individuals.
 For example, trucks and vans larger than three-quarter ton, camperized vans, motor homes, buses and motorcycles with engines of 250 cc or less are not passenger vehicles.

 For additional information, please see the Ministry of Finance bulletin PST on Vehicles, which provides information on determining whether the gift of a vehicle is taxable, exemptions from PST on vehicles and how to apply for a refund.
+If there are differences between the information displayed here and in the bulletin, the information in the bulletin shall prevail.
 Please note that neither ICBC nor Autoplan Brokers can refund a tax.

 For questions, please consult with your Autoplan Broker or contact the Ministry of Finance via 1-877-388-4440 (toll-free) or CTBTaxQuestions@gov.bc.ca.